mikew123/RoboColumbus2025/README.md

 The controller USB supplies the power only to the micro controller
 ## DC-DC converters
 The DC-DC converters are attached to the interior side of the waterproof box.
 The power input from the battery has an in-line fuse which is not in the box to protect the batteries from an electrical short
+# Micro controller firmware
+The microcontroller firmware is C-code developed using the Arduino IDE.
+The interface to the controller uses the USB port for a serial communications interface.
+A simple Json data structure sends data to-from the computer in the cabin over the USB serial interface.
+## RC switch interface
+### Outputs to RC switch
+- Slave select
+- Steering servo
+- Motor speed/fwd-rev
+- High-Low speed select servo
+### Inputs from RC switch
+- Steering
+- High-Low speed select